streamlit/streamlit/docs/deploy_streamlit_app.md

 Click "New app", then fill in your repo, branch, and file path, and click "Deploy".
 Your app will take a minute or two to deploy and then you'll be ready to share!

-If your app has a lot of dependencies it may take a few minutes to deploy the first time.
-But after that, any change that does not touch your dependencies should show up immediately!
+If your app has a lot of dependencies it may take some time to deploy the first time.
+But after that, any change that does not touch your dependencies should show up immediately.

 That's it — you're done!
-Once your app is deployed it will be available at
+Your app can be found at:

 ```python
 https://share.streamlit.io/[user name]/[repo name]/[branch name]/[app path]